 Double blindness

 - He is spiritually blind in the context of blessing.
-Though God tells Rebekah that Jacob will rule Esau (Gen 25:23), he plans to give the prime blessing to Esau based on physical appetite.
+Though God tells Rebekah that Jacob will rule Esau (Gen 25:23), he plans to give the prime blessing to Esau based on physical appetite and personal preference.

 Double reversal of his children’s blessings: